-Firstly it’s not free, it will take a lot of effort to get pages that rank well in Google.
-Long gone are the days when you simply register a domain such as www.cheapcars.com and car buyers would flock to your site.
+Firstly it’s not free, and it will take much effort to get pages that rank well in Google.
+Long gone are the days when you register a domain such as www.cheapcars.com and car buyers would flock to your site.

 Content Marketing – building a presence, attracting an audience

-Building a strong online presence is about developing great original, quality content, which is useful for your customers and wider audiences.
+Building a strong online presence is about developing great original, quality content, which is useful for your customers and broader audiences.
 It’s about gaining trust.
-Articles and advice on buying a second-hand car would be good for Motor Dealer, or short peace on which cars are the cheapest to insure for younger drivers.
-Not only will these articles give your website more credibility – you know what your talking about – it is great for Google!
-And long-term will lead to natural search traffic to your website.
+Articles and advice on buying a second-hand car would be suitable for Motor Dealer, or little peace on which cars are the cheapest to insure for younger drivers.
+Not only will these articles give your website more credibility – you know what you’re talking about – it is great for Google!
+And long-term will lead to natural search traffic to your site.

 What do Search Engines like?

-There’s no magic bullet – here’s some suggestions…
+There’s no magic bullet – here are some suggestions:

 - Lots of great original content that changes regularly